Many of the poets have exclaimed the virtues of doubt. For example, Robert Browning wrote,

 Believe me, than in half the creeds.

-These passages challenge the conventional thinking of most Christians.
+These poems challenge the conventional thinking of most Christians.
 We normally think of doubt as evil, or at least as a weakness.
 Did Paul not say whoever has doubts is condemned?
 (Rom.
 14:23).

 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 (Matt.
 7:7-8)